-- ▶ What questions do you have about SILC? - A.2.3 Ask the following questions in order.
+- ► What questions do you have about SILC? - A.2.3 Ask the following questions in order.
 Allow several answers to each question before moving to the next.
-If the leaders state wrong information about SILC in their answers, politely correct them. - ▶ What are the differences between SILC and how people currently save and borrow in this community? - ► How do you believe the community will benefit from SILC? - ▶ What are your concerns about the SILC project? - A.2.4 Summarize by explaining the benefits of joining SILC groups. - Members save regularly in a safe place. - Members can borrow for purposes they choose. - Members can access funds that help them deal with emergencies. - Members get their savings back, at a useful time they agree on.
-Groups earn a profit and give it back to members.
+If the leaders state wrong information about SILC in their answers, politely correct them. - What are the differences between SILC and how people currently save and borrow in this community? - ► How do you believe the community will benefit from SILC? - ► What are your concerns about the SILC project? - A.2.4 Summarize by explaining the benefits of joining SILC groups.

-- Members build stronger ties with one another, and help each other out in times of need. - Members gain self-confidence, self-respect, and self-reliance. - Everyone in the community can join a SILC group.
-SILC can help everyone-young and old, poor or better off. - A.2.5 Conclude by asking the leaders: - ▶ Do you have any questions about how SILC works? - ▶ Do you have questions about how SILC benefits community members?
+- Members save regularly in a safe place. - Members can borrow for purposes they choose. - Members can access funds that help them deal with emergencies. - Members have an additional way to practice Sadaqa. - Members get their savings back, at a useful time they agree on.
+Groups earn a profit and give it back to members. - Members build stronger ties with one another, and help each other out in times of need. - Members come together for material, spiritual and social benefits. - Members gain self-confidence, self-respect, and self-reliance. - Everyone in the community can join a SILC group.
+SILC can help everyone young and old, poor or better off. - A.2.5 Conclude by asking the leaders: - ► Do you have any questions about how SILC works? - ► Do you have questions about how SILC benefits community members?

-Answer any questions (see Document A "Frequently Asked Questions").
+Answer any questions (see the "Frequently Asked Questions" Appendix).